 This design is similar to the pretest-posttest except that there are more than two measurements.
 Ideally, there are an equal number of measurement periods before and after treatment, and the period between measurements is constant.
 These designs can range from several To hundreds of measurements, with the number determining what types of analyses can be conducted.

 This design is found in two applications.
-First, it is a direct extention of the pretest-posttest with more than two measurements.
-The second use in when periodic data exist over a considerable length of time, and the purpose of the investigation is to determine whether the variables of interest change at a specified point in series.
+First, it is a direct extension of the pretest-posttest with more than two measurements.
+The second use in when periodic data exist over a considerable length of time and the purpose of the investigation is to determine whether the variables of interest change at a specified point in series.
 This second use is generally considered to be a time series, although a broader use of the term is taken here.

 The multiple pretest-posttest designs are an improvement over the single pretest-posttest.
-The advantage with this design is that it allows determination of trends over time, that is, the slope of the graph of the dependent variable over time.
-The trend estimate is important because it might well be that the posttest level of dependent variable is at exactly the place one would expect, based on previous observations over time.
+The advantage of this design is that it allows the determination of trends over time, that is, the slope of the graph of the dependent variable over time.
+The trend estimate is important because it might well be that the posttest level of the dependent variable is at exactly the place one would expect, based on previous observations over time.
 The dependent variable might show an increase, decrease, or cyclical change over time without treatment or intervention.
 This is especially true with aggregate data based on naturally social units.
 Traffic accident rates, crime rates, and unemployment rates all show trends over time having causes that lie outside of most studies.
 Techniques have developed to determine trends in data and estimate whether discontinuity occurred at a specified location in the series.